Archery: September

 Central Wyoming’s high desert is teaming with wildlife and make for the perfect backdrop to pursue mule deer.

-These hunts will be conducted on large, private ranches where wildlife is valued and ever improving habitat projects are a priority.
+These hunts will be conducted on large, private ranches where wildlife is valued.
 The outfitter is also permitted to hunt the surrounding public land that is easily accessed through their private leases.
 The terrain encountered within the area will vary from boulder covered mountains, pine ridges, and endless rolling hills that contain a variety of sagebrush and intermittent creeks.

 This hunt will utilize traditional spot and stalk hunting methods for both archers, crossbow enthusiast and rifle hunters.
 One can expect to utilize a pickup or UTV to travel from one glassing point to the next in conjunction with short hikes to prime glassing areas.
 Archery or crossbow (legal during WY.
 Archery season) hunts will take place in early September when bucks are still in bachelor groups.
 Rifle hunts will take place in October.
 At this time bucks will be transitioning from bachelor groups to being alone or near groups of does as they prepare for the November rut.